sevaedmi/LinoSPAD2/README.md

 ## License and contact info

-This module is available under the MIT license.
+This package is available under the MIT license.
 See LICENSE for more information.
 If you'd like to contact me, the author, feel free to write at sergei.kulkov23@gmail.com.